cloudevents/spec/protobuf-format.md

 ### 2.3 Extensions:

-`google.protobuf.Struct` ([more info](PROTO_STRUCT)) represents an arbitrary JSON structure.
+`google.protobuf.Struct` ([more info][PROTO_STRUCT]) represents an arbitrary JSON structure.
 The keys of the `Struct` are the names of the extensions.
-The values of the `google.protobuf.Struct` are `com.protobuf.Value` ([more info](PROTO_VALUE)) fields whose contents correspond to the value of the extension mapped into JSON using the [JSON mapping rules](CE_JSON_ENCODING).
+The values of the `google.protobuf.Struct` are `com.protobuf.Value` ([more info][PROTO_VALUE]) fields whose contents correspond to the value of the extension mapped into JSON using the [JSON mapping rules][CE_JSON_ENCODING].
 All extensions attributes MUST be put into this bag because they are not a part of the CloudEvents spec.

 Well known extensions can not be given a top level field because they have no official standing, therefore the protobuf definition can not commit to a strongly typed representation of the value.
 The protobuf binding must be able to map an extension name to different value types, e.g. a "exampleExtension" with CE type "Object" in one message and another "exampleExtension" with CE type "Integer" in another message.